yulanhenlp/emnlp2020-website/src/pages/home/index.md

     The 2020 Conference on Empirical Methods in Natural Language Processing
   title: EMNLP 2020
 newsItems:
+  - date: 2020-03-05
+    text: "[Templates and styles files for papers](/files/emnlp2020-templates.zip) are available for download"
   - date: 2020-01-13
     text: "The [call for papers](/call-for-papers) is available"
   - date: 2019-12-28